June 2, 2020 9 Instagram Tips For Growing Your Business In 2020

 Branded hashtags improve your company’s discoverability while also helping consumers connect over shared interests and values.

-According to a notable study from Simply Measured (now Sprout Social), posts accompanied by at least one hashtag average 12.6 percent greater engagement than those without hashtags.
+According to a notable study from Sprout Social, posts accompanied by at least one hashtag score more engagement than those without hashtags.
 Of course, the most effective hashtags are catchy and easy to use.

 2. Create a System for User-Generated Content